paoloposso/crosstownbus/readme.md

 # CrosstownBus: a Golang Integration Event Bus

-A Go (golang) event bus that integrates with message brokers.
+A Go (golang) event and command bus that integrates with message brokers.
 Brokers supported so far:
 * Redis
 * RabbitMQ